The Blog

 If scarring or pigmentation issues persist for months, a board-certified dermatologist can help with targeted treatments, including topical solutions, chemical peels, or laser therapy to improve skin tone and texture.

-• If you notice symptoms consistent with measles, especially the characteristic rash, contact your healthcare provider immediately for evaluation.
+• You notice symptoms consistent with measles, especially fever plus the characteristic rash

-•Ay rashes in children are best evaluated by a dermatologist that has expertise in the pediatric age group
+• A child develops any measles-like rash—children are best evaluated by a dermatologist with expertise in the pediatric age group

 Stay Informed, Stay Protected